murchie85/MCMURCHIES_A.I_WORKSHOP/README.md

 # INTRODUCTION

-You will have heard the terms A.I, Machine Learning, Deep Learning, Neural Networks and so on - they are all related at some level.
-One of the key features they have in common is unlike all other forms of programming, intelligence isn't architected into the system, rather the system is **architected** so it can become 'intelligent'.
+You will no doubt have heard the terms **A.I**, **Machine Learning**, **Deep Learning**, **Neural Networks** and so on - they are all related at some level.
+One of the key features that they all have in common, is unlike all other forms of programming, intelligence isn't architected into the system by a human, rather the system is **architected** *(by a human)* so it can become 'intelligent'.

  What does this actually mean though?
-Consider you were building a chatbot, traditionally you would consider all the scenarios a customer would interact with it, i.e. greetings, answering a question, asking customer for more infomation etc. It might look something like this *(example sudo code only)*:
+Imagine you are building a chatbot, traditionally you would have to consider all the scenarios a customer would interact with it, such as - greetings, answering a question, asking customer for more infomation etc. It might look something like this *(example sudo code only)*:

 ```
-when customer-login say hello:
+when customer-logsin say hello:

-if customer asks 'what time is it':
+if customer asks 'what time is it?':
-	return (current time )
+	return (current time)

 if customer asks 'can I open an account?':
     return (ask customer for their details)